leonardochaia/dotnet-affected/README.md

 For usage in CI, it's recommended to use the `--from` and `--to` options with the environment variables provided by your build tool.

+dotnet-affected can be used in any CI system where you `dotnet` is present.
+You can install the tool and run `dotnet affected` commands as if locally.

+However, an action is provided for [Github actions](https://github.com/leonardochaia/dotnet-affected-action) and having a way to simplify this for other CI systems would be welcome.

 ### Building branches/tags